ntmbayfield/g88-lecture-docs/Productivity/Deploy_to_Heroku/deploy_to_heroku.md

 ^ From within the directory that contains your application, you should type this command.
 This command sets up your app, with the name you choose on Heroku and creates a Git remote called heroku.

 ---

+#Provision the postgresql database

+`$> heroku addons:create heroku-postgresql`

+^ In this step when you provision the database, Heroku will create an environment variable called DATABASE_URL and that will be accessible  via process.env.DATABASE_URL

+---

 # Send the files to Heroku

 `git push heroku master`